No one can undo what happened, but there’s a process that can help you.

 Restorative justice dialogue sessions take place in a publicly accessible location.
 You will also talk with the other person about what you need to ensure safety in the future.

 No. Meeting with the other person is not a requirement.
 Being involved in this process is voluntary.
 At any point you are able to end the process.
-Many people have found facilitated face-to-face dialogue to be valuable for their own healing.
+Many people have found facilitated face-to-face dialogue to be valuable for their own healing; approximately 90% of crime victims report satisfaction and closure in follow up surveys.
 However, this program may not be for everyone.
-Please call us to discuss alternatives for your particular incident.
+Please call us to discuss options for your particular incident.